Western Gas Partners LP: Another MLP Winner For 2017

 - The expansion of the US petrochemical complex on the Gulf Coast.

-Western Gas Partners LP (NYSE: WES) hiked its third-quarter distribution by 1.8 percent sequentially and 9 percent year over year.
+Western Gas Partners LP (NYSE: WES) hiked its third-quarter distribution by 1.8 percent sequentially and 9 percent year-over-year.
 Excluding one-time items, the MLP generated enough cash flow to cover this higher payout by an impressive 142 percent.

-The partnership benefited from an uptick in throughput volumes on its gas-gathering and -processing systems in the Marcellus Shale, Permian Basin and Niobrara Shale.
+The partnership benefited from an uptick in throughput volumes on its gas gathering and processing systems in the Marcellus Shale, Permian Basin and Niobrara Shale.

-Management expects this volumetric growth to continue in the Permian Basin and Niobrara Shale-areas where Anadarko Petroleum Corp (NYSE: APC), the MLP's sponsor, plans to focus its capital expenditures over the next several years.
+Management expects this volumetric growth to continue in the Permian Basin and Niobrara Shale areas where Anadarko Petroleum Corporation (NYSE: APC), the MLP's sponsor, plans to focus its capital expenditures over the next several years.

 Anadarko Petroleum boasts a leading position and some of the best economics in the Niobrara Shale, where the exploration and production company added two rigs to the one drilling team already operating there.
 Management expects the company to drill 90 more wells than expected in the Niobrara Shale and complete an additional 50 wells that had accumulated in its inventory.
 These trends bode well for throughput volumes on Western Gas Partners' systems in the fourth quarter and in 2017.